dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data

-Labeled data types, such as records and variants, are a staple of conventional programming languages.
+Labeled data types, such as records and variants (aka tagged unions) are a staple of conventional programming languages.
 I've frequently contemplated built-in support for labeled data in Awelon.
 However, projections and accelerators should be adequate to the task without requiring new primitives.

-Rather than a concrete trie or association list, I propose to model records as specialized objects that accept a specialized request.
-For example, we could use a model of the form:
+I propose to model records as accelerated objects.
+Concretely, we could represent a record as a function with a constructor of form:

-        [[A] "a" rset "b" [B] rset ...](rec)
+        [[A] "a" rset [B] "b" rset [C] "c" rset](rec)

-In this case, `rset` might be modeled a function that takes *three* arguments: a label-value pair `"a"` and `[A]`, followed by the request.
-The request will generally contain a fresh record and the label we're searching for or replacing.
-Each `rset` operation would handle and modify the request, so our final output is a modified form of the initial request, containing a copy of the record, less the extracted element (if any).
-A lightweight textual projection could render `"a" rset` as `:a` or similar.
-The `(rec)` annotation would provide hints for static typing and accelerated representation.
+Here `rset` would be a function that receives a label-value pair and a simple request, then outputs a modified record and perhaps an additional result.
+The semantics of records would be primarily determined by the `rset` definition.
+A projection could easily rewrite `"a" rset` to `:a` or similar.
+The final `(rec)` annotation would allow acceleration of this object, and perhaps a specialized type analysis.

-Labeled variants are functions that extract and apply a 'handler' from a record.
-So this might be represented as `[[A] "a" case]` with `case` selecting the handler.
+The Church-encoded sum type is essentially `type (A + B) = ∀r. (((A → r) * (B → r)) → r)`.
+That is, a sum is modeled by a function that receives a pair of handlers and picks one.
+Following this example, a labeled variant should receive a *record* of handlers and pick one.
+This might be concretely represented as something like `[[A] "a" case]`.

-Importantly, by avoiding use of a trie, association list, or other concrete representation, we greatly simplify reasoning about the observable properties of our record, which optimizations an accelerator may perform (such as reordering of labels) without affecting observable behavior, and our ability to abstract or compose records.
+Importantly, by using opaque objects instead of a concrete representation like a trie or association list, we can precisely control which properties of a record or variant are observable.
+This is convenient for acceleration, which must preserve observable behavior.
+With a sufficient level of acceleration, and a few simple projections, we could treat records and variants as a built-in feature of Awelon.

 ## Arrays and In-Place Mutation